-Other operating expense for the first quarter of 2005 includes net losses of \$19.6 million from changes in currency exchange rates primarily as the result of a generally weaker U.S. dollar relative to the Japanese yen and euro.
+Other operating expense for the first six months of 2005 includes net losses of \$14.9 million from changes in currency exchange rates primarily as the result of a generally weaker U.S. dollar relative to the Japanese yen and euro.
 Other operating income for the first quarter of 2005 includes \$12.0 million in receipts from the U.S. government in connection with anti-dumping tariffs.
-Other operating expense for the first quarter of 2004 includes net losses of \$24.5 million from changes in currency exchange rates.
+Other operating expense for the first six months of 2004 includes a \$7.6 million benefit from changes in currency exchange rates in the second quarter which offset a portion of \$24.5 million loss recorded in the first quarter of 2004 as the result of a generally weaker U.S. dollar relative to the Japanese yen and the euro.
+Other operating expense for the first six months of 2004 includes net gains of \$8.0 million related to disposals of semiconductor equipment.